MedDRA: Maintenance of MedDRA

 The MSSO updates MedDRA according to subscriber change requests, for example, to add a new medical concept that is not yet in MedDRA or to change/modify an existing concept.
 The decisions on submitted change requests are made by a team of international medical officers on how to map the terminology within the grouping categories according to a general team consensus.
 The final decisions are based on multiple factors including the Points to Consider documentation, implications on legacy data, and language considerations internationally.

 The MSSO and JMO release updated MedDRA versions twice a year - in March and September.
-The English and Japanese translation are released on the 1st of March and September and all other translations are released on the 15th.
+The English and Japanese translation are released on 1 March and September and all other translations are released on the 15th.
 The March release is the main annual release and contains changes at the HLT level and above along with LLT and PT changes.
 The September release contains changes only at the LLT and PT level.
-The September 2022 Version 25.1 release is the current version.
+As of September 2024, Version 27.1 is the most recent version.

 The MSSO frequently incorporates feedback from the user community to stay abreast of its unique perspectives and nuanced needs.
 Input from these constituencies helps MSSO adapt MedDRA accordingly.

 As global regulators expand the scope of product types they regulate, there is a corresponding increase in the adaptation of and interest in the proactive use of MedDRA before regulatory mandates.
 Such expansion has increased in MedDRA terms applicable to many product types.
 The addition of the 27th SOC Product issues in Version 19.0 has even further expanded use of MedDRA for product quality, supply, distribution, manufacturing and quality system issue as well as device issues.